CumulusNetworks/docs/content/cumulus-linux-518/Whats-New/_index.md

 - NVIDIA SN6600_LD (800G Spectrum-6)

 {{%notice note%}}
+The Spectrum-6 switch does not support:
-Port speed 800Gx8 is not supported on the Spectrum-6 switch.
+- Port speed 800Gx8
+- Warmboot
+- PTP
 {{%/notice%}}

 ### New Features and Enhancements